Skip to main content

 sudo udevadm trigger

-SB03 Environment variables
+SB03 Environment Variables

-adafruit-blinka library relies on environment variables to select FT232H chip.
-It requires BLINKA_FT232H environment variable to be set to 1.
-You can do so by running
+library relies on environment variables to select FT232H chip.
+It requires the BLINKA_FT232H

 export BLINKA_FT232H=1

-If you are sure the only blinka device you will use is FT232H you can modify .bashrc file.
-Now, every time you will launch Python script by given user, you will have the environment variable set.
-Run the following command to add create this variable every time you log into terminal as the given user.
+file.
+Now, every time you launch a Python script by a given user, you will have the environment variable set.
+Run the following commands to create this variable every time you log into a terminal as the given user.

 echo "export BLINKA_FT232H=1" >> ~/.bashrc